People

 Search Results

-Image of Chris Bail
+Image of Chris Bail, Founding Director

 Chris Bail is Co-Founder of SICSS and Professor of Sociology, Political Science, and Public Policy at Duke University where he directs the Polarization Lab.
 He is also affiliated with the Interdisciplinary Data Science Program, the Duke Network Analysis Center, and serves on the Advisory Council of the National Science Foundation's SBE Directorate.
 His research examines political polarization, culture and social psychology using tools from the field of computational social science.
 He is the author of Breaking the Social Media Prism: How to Make our Platforms Less Polarizing.
 He has organized or co-organized six SICSS locations.